rticommunity/rticonnextdds-connector-js/docs/data.rst

         my_point_sequence: [{ x: 1, y: 1 }, { x: 2, y: 2 }]
     })

 Arrays have a constant length that can't be changed.
-When you don't set all the elements of an array, the remaining elements retain their previous value.
+When you don't set all the elements of an array, the remaining elements retain their previous values.
 However, sequences are always overwritten.
 See the following example:

 .. code-block::